 How to say goodbye: Start here.

-Much of the worry, stress, overreacting, gossiping, and complaining we add to our day is unnecessary drama.
+Much of the worry, stress, overreacting, gossiping, and complaining we add to our day is unnecessary drama and it’s holding you back from enjoying your life.

 How to say goodbye: Don’t engage.
 Simply smile and walk away.